Frequently Asked Questions

 A scholarship contest for exceptional artists in grades 8, 9, 10 and 11 (rising Freshmen, Sophomores, Juniors and Seniors).
 Submissions are blindly judged by a panel of guest artists and educators.
 The ST.ART Challenge offers financial support to students who are eligible for and interested in attending Zip ST.ART or the ST.ART Intensive.

-How do I submit to the ST.ART Challenge?
+How do I submit to the ST.ART Challenge Scholarship Contest?

 Eligibility: Current eighth, ninth, tenth and eleventh graders.